dennyzhang/dennytest/docker_golang/README.md

 # Summary

-This example shows how to build golang docker image in a reproducible way.
-Meanwhile keep the target image as small as possible
+This example shows how to we build golang docker image

 Highlights:
+1. Reproducible: don't rely on anything local
-1. We use docker multi-stage builds to make the target image clean
+2. Use docker multi-stage builds to make the target image clean
-2. We go dep to make sure we download specific go depenecies, instead of always the head.
+3. Avoid always dowload latest go depenecies by using `go dep`

 # How To Test
 ```